Transparent dark purple Insurte logo

 Whether or not you need a visa to go to Croatia depends on your nationality, how long you intend to stay, and the purpose of your visit.

-Croatia is part of the Schengen area, meaning its visa rules align with Schengen visa policies.
+Croatia is part of the Schengen area, meaning its visa/visiting rules align with Schengen visa policies.

-If you’re from a country that does not have a visa waiver agreement with the Schengen area, you will need a visa to enter Croatia, regardless of the purpose or length of your stay.
-Countries include China, Russia, India, and others.
+If you’re from a country that does not have a visa waiver agreement with the Schengen area, you will need a visa to travel to Croatia, regardless of the purpose or length of your stay.
+This includes countries like China and India.

 Do US citizens need a visa for Croatia?